 Le Poilu, informal term for a French World War I infantryman, and literally meaning ‘hairy one’ was also used to describe soldiers in the time of Napoleon Bonaparte.
 (The term ‘grognard’ (grumbler) was also common.)

 The word ‘poilu’ was coined from the caricature image of the bear-like, bearded and moustached French soldier, much used in propaganda at the time.

-Its origins are also associated with a story by Honoré de Balzac, Le Médecin de Campagne (1834), in which a group of French soldiers are required for a deed requiring particular courage, but only 40 of the regiment are deemed to be ‘assez poilu’, (hairy enough! to carry it out.
+Its origins are also associated with a story by Honoré de Balzac, Le Médecin de Campagne (1834), in which a group of French soldiers are required to take part in a mission requiring particular courage, but only 40 of the regiment are deemed to be ‘assez poilu’, (hairy enough!) to carry it out.